sotoseattle/Primo/README.md

 So we see that a factor's state includes both

 - the set of variables it holds `@vars` kept in an array.
-- the values of all possible outcomes `@vals`, stored in an N-array, a multidimensional array, where each dimension correspond to a random variable.
+- the values of all possible outcomes `@vals`, stored in a multidimensional array, where each dimension correspond to a random variable.

 ### Operations

 #### Marginalization

-We want to eliminate a dimension, (a variable or axis), by adding all values along the eliminated axis.
-In our coins example, given a factor with two variables (true coin and biased coin), if we now want to marginalized the biased coin we end up with a new factor that only holds the variable of the true coin (A), and whose probabilities are computed adding up probabilities of the eliminated variable.
+Marginalization is about eliminating a dimension, (a variable or axis), of the Factor.
+We do it by adding all values along the eliminated axis.
+In our coins example, given a factor with two variables (true coin and biased coin), if we marginalize the biased coin (B) we end up with a new factor that only holds the variable of the true coin (A), and whose probabilities are computed adding up probabilities of the eliminated variable.

 <p align="center">